nokotan/OpenSiv3DWebPage/README.md

 The project site is running on <https://siv3d.kamenokosoft.com>

+## Translating Site

+* This site is translated with <https://gitlocalize.com/repo/8089>.

 ## Building Site

 [**jekyll**](https://jekyllrb.com) is used as build infrastructure, [**milligram**](https://milligram.io) and [**Pure.css**](https://purecss.io) are used as CSS frameworks.